-*Note: the attribute above is for groups and not profile fields.
-For information on profile mapping, see the Help Center article here.
+This attribute above is for groups and not profile fields.
+For information on profile mapping, see the Help Center article here. in.

 4. Add another User Group - press the green '+' to add additional user groups that users will be added to when they log in.